-Join Chris Reilly for an in-depth discussion in this video Downloading and installing Grasshopper, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Downloading and installing Grasshopper, part of Learning Grasshopper.

 In this video we'll walk through downloading then installing or updating Grasshopper.
 The main website for the Grasshopper plugin is www.grasshopper3d.com Here you can find examples, tutorials, lots of other great resources for working with Grasshopper.
 I would especially recommend the discussion forum, this is really useful.
 I even used it to get some references when I was putting this course together.
 So let's look at how to download Grasshopper.
 Here under the download link, I want to look for the latest version.
 At the time of this recording, the latest version was 1.0.
 So I'm going to click on this latest version link and this actually jumps us to the McNeil Rhinoceros website where we do the downloading.